EnderKru/Portfolio/README.md

 ## 💼 About Me

 - 🎓 Graduate in Software Development from the College under Ala-Too International University
-- 🎨 Transitioned into UX/UI Design after working on real client projects
+- 🎨 Transitioned into UX/UI Design after working on real projects
 - 👔 Working as a model and actor, frequently involved in fashion shows and creative shoots in Bishkek
 - 🧠 Passionate about psychology, storytelling, and how people think and feel
-- 🏐 Played in Kyrgyzstan’s top volleyball league; captain of the Ala-Too International University volleyball team
+- 🏐 Played in Kyrgyzstan’s top volleyball league; was captain of the Ala-Too International University volleyball team
 - 🌟 Represented my hometown of Samara, Russia in youth volleyball competitions
 - 🎯 My dream is to become a **Senior UX/UI or Product Design Team Lead** in a successful company, continue playing volleyball at a high level, and one day act in a movie